 In other words, I don’t want to ruin all of their hard work!

-I happened to listen to a podcast this weekend where soil biology was being discussed.
-(I won’t link to it because I think it is no longer free to listen to.)
-And I visited the website of the gentleman being interviewed.
+I listened to a podcast this weekend where soil biology was being discussed.
+(It is not linked here because it is no longer free to listen to.)
+I visited the website of the gentleman being interviewed.
 I thought I was understanding him properly when he was describing the scale from bacterial to fungal dominance in the food web and where different types of plants fell on it and found on their faq page a helpful reference that coincidentally has given me a clue as to how I should manage the berries and grapes in our orchard.